Remember how it felt on your best days when you were twenty-five?

 4. Take An Electronic Sabbatical.
 It’s so easy to plop in front of the television or computer when you are feeling low on mojo.
 Once you are in that chair, it is so hard to get back up.
 For a few days at least, turn off the tv and computer so that you are forced to do something.
 Have a conversation with your spouse or children.
 Clear clutter or organize something.
 Go buy some flowers and arrange them.
 Read something inspirational or motivating.
 Do something, anything, that is positive, productive and joyful.
 No more sitting and zoning out.

 5. Be Fabulous.
 When you are in a crowd of people, look around you.
 Most people are not model perfect.
 In fact, most people have many physical imperfections.
 Even so-called perfect people tend to focus on their flaws.
 So forget about comparisons, and make the very best of what you have.
 Be fabulous!
 Take care of yourself.
 Get a great haircut, put on some make-up, wear clothes that make you feel happy and attractive.
-Highlight the beauty inside of you by reflecting self-esteem on the outside.
+Highlight the beauty inside of you by reflecting self-confidence on the outside.

 6. Hang Out With The Best.
 During this time that you are getting your groove back, spend time with people whose mojo cup is full.
 Be with people who motivate you, uplift you, want the best for you, and who are just fun to be around.
 If there are people in your life who drain you or make you uncomfortable, this is the time to put them on hold until you reclaim your mojo.
 Don’t isolate yourself.
 Go out with fun people and have some fun.